 Starting A Charcoal Fire: Buying Guide, Reviews, And Ratings Of Tools To Do It Properly

 The worst way.
 Please don't use starter fluid, mineral spirits, gasoline, kerosene, or any hydrocarbons.
 They soak into the coals and emit a stink that I can smell from blocks away.
-And when I smell it I want to march over to my neighbor with a fire extinguisher and a link to this page.
+When I smell it I want to march over to my neighbor with a fire extinguisher and a link to this page.

-And stay away from the easy lighting products.
+And stay away from the easy lighting charcoal.
 Just open the bag and smell.
 They are soaked in mineral spirits.
 All the way to the core.
 So petroleum products are in the smoke right to the end.
 And you can taste it in the food.
 I prefer salt and pepper thank you.

 The charcoal chimney

-I prefer a chimney.
-It is a tube with an upper compartment and a lower compartment.
+This is the best method.
+A chimney is a tube with an upper compartment and a lower compartment.
 First you stuff newspaper into the bottom compartment, add charcoal to the top compartment, then you light the paper, and after about five minutes, put on a glove and grab the handle and give a shake so the unlit coals on top will turn over and that's about it.
 In about 15 minutes the coals are white and ready.
 The hot air from the newspapers rises and sucks oxygen in through the bottom which ignites the coals and creates an updraft that grows rapidly in heat making the top of the chimney blowtorch hot.

 Some folks have been known to drizzle some cooking oil on the newspaper to make it burn longer but I've never found this necessary.
 Another technique is to use firestarters on the chimney.
-Weber sells small cubes of paraffin that work just fine (at right).
-The package says to use two per chimney, but one works just fine for me.
-Reader "SuperDave2" writes to say he puts the chimney on the sideburner on his gas grill and "I can light my chimney with a push of a button, they are ready in half the time, and perfectly evenly lit."
-Clever feller.
+Weber sells small cubes of paraffin that work just fine (above).
+The package says to use two per chimney, but one is really all you need.
+You can even make your own starter cubes, cheap and easy.
+Just take a look at the sidebar.

 With a chimney there is no chemical aftertaste, no solvent smell in the air, and it's a lot cheaper and safer than using lighter fluid.
 Just make sure you place it on something heatproof after you dump out the coals, and away from children and pets.